profession-education-mit/multiple-blockchain-swarm-robotics/smart contracts/README.md

 > contractInstance = surveyVotingContract.at(deployedContract.address)
 ````

+The same applies to the harvest chain, with the chain name, port and contract changed.

 If making a change to the smart contract, you also need to copy the `abi` representation:

 ````